tektoncd/catalog/README.md

 # Tekton Task Catalog

-This repository contains a catalog of `Task` resoruces, which are designed to be reusable in many pipelines.
+This repository contains a catalog of `Task` resources, which are designed to be reusable in many pipelines.

 Each `Task` is provided in a separate directory along with a README.md and a